 For bulk oil circuit breakers, the oil serves two purposes.
 It serves as an arc quenching medium and an insulator to the current-carrying contacts and earth parts of the breaker.

 Minimum Oil Circuit Breaker (MOCB)

-MOCB also uses oil as a the arc quenching medium.
+MOCB also uses oil as an arc quenching medium.
 But unlike bulk oil, this device has its insulation oil only in the interrupting chamber.

-This feature makes it different from the bulk oil and helps reduce oil usage.
+This feature makes it different from bulk oil and helps reduce oil usage.

 - An insulating cylinder